boone891214/sanity-check-LTH/README.md

       bash run_winning_lr_0.1.sh
     ```

+- ramdom re-initialization (`RR-IMP/OMP`)

+    - For `RR-OMP`, similar to the scripts of `LT-OMP`, with different seed (or load different weights).
+For `RR-IMP`, change the seed
+      and mask model path of `--sp-pre-defined-mask-dir` to your `LT-IMP` checkpoints.

 # ImageNet-1k

 ## Requirements

-For easy implementation, we suggest to use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) for the running environments.
+For easy implementation, we suggest to use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) with CUDA-11 for the training environments.
-We have pre-built the ready-to-run nvidia-docker image here.
+We have pre-built the ready-to-run nvidia-docker image [here](https://drive.google.com/file/d/1kEXD8ZHXEoHIMSpAFKaKZh2SExoWHONy/view?usp=sharing).

 - Load pre-built docker images (download or build):